MauricioTrejo/AirbnbMX/README.md

 <a name="motivation"></a>
 ### Motivation

-Mexico is one of the biggest cities in the world and as such, it has a lot of different attarctions, neighbourhoods and of course, prices in Airbnb listings, our intention is to find the drivers of properties prices and finally to predict them.
+Mexico is one of the biggest cities in the world and as such, it has a lot of different attractions, neighborhoods and of course, prices in Airbnb listings, our intention is to find the drivers of properties prices and finally to predict them.

 <a name="requirements"></a>
 ### Requirements